Sony Pictures Kids Zone: Closure

 From the end of 2006 to 2007, Sony Wonder began losing distribution agreements.
 The first company to revoke their deal with Sony Wonder was World Wrestling Entertainment, who signed with Genius Products in October 2006.
 In January 2007, Sony Wonder had also lost their long-time distribution agreement deal with Classic Media to Genius, and this was followed with Sesame Workshop also signing with Genius in February 2007.
 Shortly after in March, Shout!
 Factory announced they would also end their agreement with Sony Wonder and signed a new deal with Vivendi Visual Entertainment.

 With the loss of these agreements, Sony BMG Music Entertainment announced that it would shut down Sony Wonder to focus on its core music business.
 The last two releases under the Sony Wonder label were the 20th Anniversary Edition of The Transformers: The Movie and A Sesame Street Christmas Carol, which were released in November 2006.

 Under Sony Pictures

-On June 20, 2007, Sony Pictures Home Entertainment announced that it would revive the Sony Wonder brand as its kids and family entertainment label.
+On June 20, 2007, Sony Pictures Home Entertainment announced that it would revive the Sony Wonder brand as its kids and family entertainment subdivision.
 The company announced that properties that would be released under Sony Wonder would include The Berenstain Bears, Dragon Tales, Harold and the Purple Crayon, Holly Hobbie & Friends, It's a Big Big World and Stuart Little: The Animated Series.

-In 2015, the Sony Wonder label was rebranded as Sony Pictures Family Fun, and later folded into Sony Pictures Kids Zone in 2020.
+In 2015, the Sony Wonder label was rebranded as Sony Pictures Family Fun, which was eventually folded into Sony Pictures Kids Zone in 2020.
 The Sony Wonder label was still used for the direct-to-video The Swan Princess film series until 2023.